GeeksDam/PowerApps-PowerFx-Snippets/README.md

 # PowerApps-
-Add new development tricks in PowerApss
+Add new development tricks in Power Apps